watermelone1/FalconX-Tome-of-Knowledge/Required Knowledge/Connecting to a Robot.md

 ---
 Follow the instructions from the Start Guide

-ip is 10.66.62.1 i think? or radio.local?
+ip is 10.66.62.2?

 At Competition
 ---
-At competitions, the radio connects to the FMS, you must connect to the robot over Ethernet in the DS port of the radio, DIP Switch 3 is opposite as at home VERY IMPORTANT
+At competitions, the radio connects to the FMS, you must connect to the robot over Ethernet in the DS port of the radio, DIP Switch 3 is opposite as at home VERY IMPORTANT (off i think at comp)

 Deploying Code
 ---